mark-andrews/BayesianAccountMemoryText/readme.md

 # Related resources

+* A preprint version of the manuscript (whose source code is available in the *manuscript* directory of this repository) is available at *PsyArXiv*.

+> Andrews, M. (2019).
+A Bayesian Account of Memory for Text. [psyarxiv.com/wju3k](https://psyarxiv.com/wju3k).

 * The probabilistic topic modelling was done using a Python/Fortran toolbox `Gustav`.

 > Andrews, M. (2019).
 Gustav: A probabilistic topic modelling toolbox.
 Zenodo. [doi:10.5281/zenodo.51824](https://doi.org/10.5281/zenodo.51824).